sharon15-netizen/Group4/README.md

 Sharon Chebet

 ## PROJECT DESCRIPTION
-Life expectancy measues the health
+Life expectancy refers to the number of years a person is expected to live based on the statistical average.It does measures the situation of a country as countries with good health systgems has high life expectancy.AS data scientiest we have been tasked to come up with recommendation to the developing countries on how they shoiuld impove thei health systems.We will do this by studying the given dcata set
 ## SetUP/ Installation Requirements
-clone the repo here [https://github.com/sharon15-netizen/IP-week-4/edit/master/README.md] Navigate the poject directory using
+clone the repo here []
+Navigate the poject directory using
   Pandas
   colab Notebook

   ## KNOWN BUGS
-  There is a gap in the povided data set which resulted from occassional downloadfailure during data collection periods.
+  There is a lot of missing data.

  ## TECHNOLOGIES USED
  Phyton pandas and google suite